Summer in Florence : July 2-16, 2019

 Dive into Italy’s Art, Culture and History

 Throughout the course, we engage with local art and historical artifacts that are related thematically to, or directly inspired by, the literature we have read.
-We explore the treasures of Florence, a myriad of museums, monuments, churches, palazzos and piazzas, and view such works as the Duomo of Florence, the Fra Angelico frescoes at the Convent of San Marco and a selection of Last Supper paintings.
+With our resident art historian we explore the treasures of Florence, a myriad of museums, monuments, churches, palazzos and piazzas, and view such works as the Duomo of Florence, the Fra Angelico frescoes at the Convent of San Marco and a selection of Last Supper paintings.
 Our workshop discussions focus on the historical context and broader themes of the art as well as its connection to the writing prompts.
 For example, a visit to Dante's house and local haunts is illuminated by a discussion of Dante's Inferno, Vergil's description of Aeneas's trip to the underworld and Tessa Hadley’s short story “Dido’s Lament”.
 Students then compose a piece around their own visions of the underworld.

 Calder Classics Students Have Joined Us From…